stolostron/rhacm-docs/release_notes/known_issues.md

 When you are logged in as `kubeadmin` and you click the **Log out** option in the drop-down menu, the console returns to the login screen, but a browser tab opens with a `/logout` URL.
 The page is blank and you can close the tab without impact to your console.

-### Console documentation links in technical preview might be incorrect
+### Console documentation links temporarily removed
 <!--1.0.0:816 -- fixed for 2.0 -->

 For version 1.0 and fix pack version 1.0.1, documentation links were temporarily removed from the console.